USA Central Territory Department of Women’s Ministries

 Administrative Services Coordinator: Sharon Collins

 Sharon Collins accepted Christ at a very young age.
 With a background in nonprofit and philanthropy, the only knowledge of The Salvation Army was through thrift stores and monetary donations.
 Determining where the future would lead in her professional life, Sharon was offered a position at The Salvation Army.
 “It was truly a gift from God.”
-Sharon began her employment with The Salvation Army in the Secretary for Personnel’s office and after a few years, accepted a position in the Women’s Ministries Department.
-After volunteering for over 3 years at the food pantry and during the Christmas season at The Oakbrook Terrace corps, Sharon was invited to visit the corps for Sunday morning service and has been there ever since.
+Sharon began her employment with The Salvation Army in the Personnel Department and after a few years, accepted a position in the Women’s Ministries Department.
+She enjoys volunteering for the food pantry and during the Christmas season at The Oakbrook Terrace corps.
 In her spare time, Sharon enjoys meditation, poetry, and spending time with loved ones.

 Favorite scripture: ‘Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.’
 (Phillipians 2:3-4, NIV)